ViktorEdman/Chargepoint-Utilities/readme.md

 #Garo - chargepointfinder
 Runs curl on local network IP:s and finds the chargepoint ID for the charger on the state page, returns IP-adress and chargepoint ID.

+I've also added some js files for use with browser and BLMS.